David Peralta Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.14 team ERA that ranks 11th across all MLB pitching staffs.
+- The Mets have the 14th-ranked team ERA among all MLB pitching staffs (4.22).

-- Mets pitchers combine to surrender 25 total home runs at a clip of 1.5 per game (fourth-most in baseball).
+- The Mets allow the second-most home runs in baseball (27 total, 1.5 per game).

-- The righty last pitched on Wednesday against the San Diego Padres, when he tossed five innings, allowing two earned runs while giving up three hits.
+- In his last appearance -- in relief on Sunday -- the right-hander threw 2/3 innings against the Oakland Athletics while surrendering hits.

-- The 27-year-old has amassed an ERA of 2.25, with 7.3 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .207 batting average against him.
+- The 38-year-old has a 4.41 ERA and 7.7 strikeouts per nine innings across three games this season, while allowing a batting average of .224 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.